sfirke/janitor/vignettes/janitor.md

 #> 5  3     6
 ```

+### Find the header row buried within a messy data.frame

+The function `find_header()` is a companion function to
+`row_to_names()`.
+By default it will search a data.frame for the first
+row with no missing values and return that row number.

+It can also be used to return the row number where a given string is
+present in the first column, or in any specific column.
+Then this result
+can be supplied to `row_to_names()`.

 ## Exploring

 ### Count factor levels in groups of high, medium, and low with `top_levels()`